 7.12 The administrator will schedule a meeting with the DTC members after the peer observations and before any post-evaluation meetings to discuss evaluation process and commendations, considerations or recommendations identified during the evaluation process.

 7.13 The post-evaluation conference between the administrator and the evaluatee will consist of reviewing the peer review committee evaluation, student evaluations, the self-evaluation, and the Administrator’s findings based upon paragraphs 7.10.1 or 7.10.2, and the establishment of goals to improve performance (when applicable).
 The completed Administrator evaluation form shall be signed by the faculty member who is being evaluated (to acknowledge completion of the post evaluation conference and by the assigned Director.
-A faculty who wishes to submit a written response to the Administrator may send the letter to the Administrator, HR, and the ITRC (for Tenure Track faculty) within ten (10) days of the post-evaluation conference.
+A faculty who wishes to submit a written response to the Administrator may send the letter to the Administrator, HR, and the ITRC (for Tenure Track faculty) within seven (7) days of receiving the completed Administrator evaluation form.

 7.14 Pursuant to Ed Code Section 87732 and 87734, an Administrator may initiate an off-cycle evaluation of a bargaining unit member based upon substantiated evidence that the bargaining unit member’s performance is less than satisfactory in the areas delineated in the appropriate job description; or, when a bargaining unit member receives an overall Needs to Improve or Unsatisfactory rating during an evaluation).

-7.15 Pursuant to Ed Code Section 87732 and 87734, an Administrator may initiate an off-cycle evaluation of a bargaining unit member with a reassignment position according to Article 7.21 (excluding reassignment positions for Academic Senate and CCFT), based upon substantiated evidence that the bargaining unit member’s performance is less than satisfactory in the areas delineated in the appropriate job description; or, when a bargaining unit member receives an overall unsatisfactory rating during an evaluation of the reassigned position.
+7.15 Pursuant to Ed Code Section 87732 and 87734, an Administrator may initiate an off-cycle evaluation of a bargaining unit member with a reassignment position according to Article 7.24 (excluding reassignment positions for Academic Senate and CCFT), based upon substantiated evidence that the bargaining unit member’s performance is less than satisfactory in the areas delineated in the appropriate job description; or, when a bargaining unit member receives an overall unsatisfactory rating during an evaluation of the reassigned position.
 Prior to initiating an off-cycle evaluation for reassigned time positions, the Administrator and the faculty shall meet to discuss job performance, expectations, and ways to improve communication and performance.
 Two consecutive unsatisfactory evaluations may result in removal of the reassigned time position.
-See Article 7.21 (or there abouts) for processes for evaluations of reassigned time positions.
+See Article 7.24 for processes for evaluations of reassigned time positions.

 Evaluation Review and Follow-up